nmaggioni/gerph/README.md

 ### WebUI

 Gerph has an easy to use Dashboard that covers all the basic operations, reachable at the root of the domain.
+You can move around using the arrow keys too.

 ![WebUI Dashboard](https://raw.githubusercontent.com/nmaggioni/gerph/master/dashboard.png)